U.N. Security Council unanimously approves Syria aid access resolution

 It also demands all parties "cease all attacks against civilians, as well as the indiscriminate employment of weapons in populated areas, including shelling and aerial bombardment, such as the use of barrel bombs, and methods of warfare ... to cause superfluous injury or unnecessary suffering."

 Syria's U.N.
-Ambassador Bashar Ja'afari said the Damascus government "has continued to work day and night in order to fulfill all of the humanitarian needs of its citizens."
+Ambassador Bashar Ja'afari said the Damascus government "has continued to work day and night in order to fulfil all of the humanitarian needs of its citizens."

 "The Syrian government bears the largest share of the humanitarian assistance distributed in Syria, it has covered 75 percent of this assistance, whereas U.N. organizations and other international organization operating in Syria have covered only 25 percent," Ja'afari told the council.